 So let’s take a look at some of the common negative attitudes around sponsorship and correct the record.

-It costs $51 a month to sponsor a child through Plan in Australia, which is around the standard price for a child sponsorship organisation.
+It costs $54.50 every 4 weeks to sponsor a child through Plan in Australia, which is around the standard price for a child sponsorship organisation.
 This works out at less than $2 per day which is far less than the price of a cup of coffee.
 This modest contribution per day is able to create life changing outcomes for children in poverty.

 Sponsorship funds are used for a variety of benefits, including ensuring children have enough food to eat, clean water to drink and bathe in and proper sanitation, such as access to toilets and soap.
 The funds also go towards healthcare and education, so that children have the opportunity to go to school.